 Planning a trip to Scandinavia?
 Few cities could surprise you more than Helsinki.
 Compared to other popular Scandinavian travel destinations, Finland’s capital flies under the radar.
 You’ll rarely catch travelers raving about all the best things to do in Helsinki.
-Instead, you’ll often hear what a dull place Helsinki is or how it holds little interest for travelers.
+Instead, you’ll often hear what a dull place the city is or how it holds little interest for travelers.

 Got more travel plans on the horizon?
 Check out all our other attractions guides and our Finland Travel Guide for more tips, recommendations,, and ideas on where to go, when to visit & what to do on your vacation!